AvolitesLtd/TitanManual/docs/networking/controlling-fixtures-over-a-network.md

 of the window.

 5. Press the small cog button to show the module properties.
-Ensure that the correct network adapter is set (this may not be the Default Adapter)
+Ensure that the correct network adapter is set (this may not be the default adapter).

 6. If you wish to turn off the Art-Net output, you can disable the
 \"DMX output\" option.
 This will stop the console from outputting